capnmidnight/Primrose/doc/gitLFS.md

 *.VC.db
 *.VC.VC.opendb

-# Visual Studio profiler
+## Visual Studio profiler
 *.psess
 *.vsp
 *.vspx
 *.sap

-# TFS 2012 Local Workspace
+## TFS 2012 Local Workspace
 $tf/

-# Guidance Automation Toolkit
+## Guidance Automation Toolkit
 *.gpState

-# ReSharper is a .NET coding add-in
-_ReSharper*/
-*.[Rr]e[Ss]harper
-*.DotSettings.user

-# JustCode is a .NET coding add-in
-.JustCode

-# TeamCity is a build add-in
-_TeamCity*

-# DotCover is a Code Coverage Tool
-*.dotCover

-# NCrunch
-_NCrunch_*
-.*crunch*.local.xml
-nCrunchTemp_*

-# MightyMoose
-*.mm.*
-AutoTest.Net/

-# Web workbench (sass)
-.sass-cache/

-# Installshield output folder
+## Installshield output folder
 [Ee]xpress/

-# DocProject is a documentation generator add-in
-DocProject/buildhelp/
-DocProject/Help/*.HxT
-DocProject/Help/*.HxC
-DocProject/Help/*.hhc
-DocProject/Help/*.hhk
-DocProject/Help/*.hhp
-DocProject/Help/Html2
-DocProject/Help/html

-# Click-Once directory
+## Click-Once directory
 publish/

-# Publish Web Output
+## Publish Web Output
 *.[Pp]ublish.xml
 *.azurePubxml
-# TODO: Comment the next line if you want to checkin your web deploy settings
+## TODO: Comment the next line if you want to checkin your web deploy settings
-# but database connection strings (with potential passwords) will be unencrypted
+## but database connection strings (with potential passwords) will be unencrypted
 *.pubxml
 *.publishproj

-# Microsoft Azure Web App publish settings.
-Comment the next line if you want to
-# checkin your Azure Web App publish settings, but sensitive information contained
-# in these scripts will be unencrypted
-PublishScripts/

-# NuGet Packages
+## NuGet Packages
 *.nupkg
-# The packages folder can be ignored because of Package Restore
+## The packages folder can be ignored because of Package Restore
 **/packages/*
-# except build/, which is used as an MSBuild target.
+## except build/, which is used as an MSBuild target.
 !**/packages/build/
-# Uncomment if necessary however generally it will be regenerated when needed
+## Uncomment if necessary however generally it will be regenerated when needed
-#!**/packages/repositories.config
+##!**/packages/repositories.config
-# NuGet v3's project.json files produces more ignoreable files
+## NuGet v3's project.json files produces more ignoreable files
 *.nuget.props
 *.nuget.targets

-# Microsoft Azure Build Output
-csx/
-*.build.csdef

-# Microsoft Azure Emulator
-ecf/
-rcf/

-# Windows Store app package directories and files
+## Windows Store app package directories and files
 AppPackages/
 BundleArtifacts/
 Package.StoreAssociation.xml
 _pkginfo.txt

-# Visual Studio cache files
+## Visual Studio cache files
-# files ending in .cache can be ignored
+## files ending in .cache can be ignored
 *.[Cc]ache
-# but keep track of directories ending in .cache
+## but keep track of directories ending in .cache
 !*.[Cc]ache/

+## Backup & report files from converting an old project file
+## to a newer Visual Studio version.
+Backup files are not needed,
+## because we have git ;-)
+_UpgradeReport_Files/
+Backup*/
+UpgradeLog*.XML
+UpgradeLog*.htm

+## Microsoft Fakes
+FakesAssemblies/

-# Others
+## Others
 ClientBin/
 ~$*
 *~